 Water that is present in the basement is the main cause of damage to your furniture, flooring, and walls.
 Look for rust, mold, cracks, odors, stains, and dampness.

 How to Check Attic

-Look for leaks, mold and stains with careful inspection of the area where the two roof plans meet.
+Look for leaks, mold, and stains with careful inspection of the area where the two roof planes meet.
 Make sure the insulation is dry and in good condition.